A Tutorial on Meta-Reinforcement Learning: Model-based Meta-RL

-\paragraph{Model-based meta-RL} So far, most of the algorithms discussed have been \textit{model-free}, in that they do not learn a model of the MDP dynamics and reward.
+So far, most of the algorithms discussed have been \textit{model-free}, in that they do not learn a model of the MDP dynamics and reward.
 Alternatively, such models can be learned explicitly, and then be used for defining a policy via planning or be used for training a policy on the data generated by the model.
-Such an approach is called \textit{model-based} RL, and can play a helpful role in meta-RL as well \citep{mendonca2020meta, kaushik2020fast, nagabandi2018learning, lee2020context, saemundsson2018meta, perez2020generalized, seo2022masked, nagabandi2018deep, hiraoka2021meta, wang2022model, galashov2019meta, co-reyes2021accelerating, zichuan2020model}.
-In particular, learning a model can be simpler than learning a policy directly because the model can be trained using supervised learning, which can be done in an off-policy manner.
-Additionally, in the meta-learning context, supervised learning is simpler than RL because for supervised learning, the meta-learning does not need to also learn what data to collect and how.
+Such an approach is called \textit{model-based} RL, and can play a helpful role in meta-RL \citep{harrison2018control, saemundsson2018meta, nagabandi2018learning, nagabandi2018deep, galashov2019meta, mendonca2020meta, kaushik2020fast, zichuan2020model, lee2020context, perez2020generalized, co-reyes2021accelerating, xian2021hyperdynamics, hiraoka2021meta, seo2022masked, wang2022model, shin2022infusing}.
+Model-based meta-RL methods are summarized in Table~\ref{tab:model}.
+In this section, we briefly survey model-based meta-RL methods.
+We keep the discussion limited for several reasons: most model-based methods have an analogous model-free method already discussed in Section~\ref{sec:fast_adaptation}, most trade-offs between model-based and model-free methods that exist in RL are the same in meta-RL, and most of the meta-RL literature considers model-free RL.